 - Multinationals include: Repsol, Inditex (Zara), Ferrival, Arcelor Mittal, Ebro Foods, and many others.

 When a nation’s stock market trades at an EBITDA multiple of sub 3x and when dividend yields are north of 5% – lots of really bad stuff is priced in.
 So in order to get continued selloffs you need an accelerating level of bad news not just steady bad news.
-The bad news almost needs to be exponential.
 I believe many investors have been over-conditioned by the crisis to think that 30%, 40%, 50% asset price declines are somewhat normal.
 I saw the ECB “step-in” as a positive outcome in that it decreased the probability of an unmitigated financial crisis in Europe this year.
 That may be what is needed for European stocks to continue to hit new lows from these levels and this outcome will of course have implications for the S&P futures every morning and our investment returns over longer time periods as well.

 Greek Stock market 2010-2011: